flexewebs/books/MakingPerfectSoftware.md

 Let's look into more details of each one of these aspects of Software Engineering.

-## Mechanics

-Software is great at automating those things which are either mechanical in nature or can be sequenced as a set of repeatable, procedural steps.

-Software also works very well for clearly structured things.

-The word 'thing' is the key here.

-Things are objects which can be described with their attributes, functionalities they can perform and information they take in and put back out.

-Unless we are dealing with things, creating software will be hard or impossible.

-Things 'string together' into mechanical creations, which are carefully (which I like to split up into care-fully) put together to create higher order value.

 ## Philosophy

 Philosophy is 'The study of the nature, causes, or principles of reality, knowledge, or values, based on logical reasoning.'